 WordPress Web Traffic Blueprint – Traffic Generation Plugins

-Let’s take a look now at some examples of traffic-generating WordPress plugins that can:
+Let’s take a look now at some traffic-generation WordPress plugins that can be used to:

-- Post content automatically via RSS feeds to other web properties
+- Syndicate content to other blogs via RSS feeds

-You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, GooglePlus and more as soon as you publish new content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Facebook, Tumblr, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.

 Download URL: https://jetpack.com/